-- To date, the UAE has invested in renewable energy ventures with a total value of approximately \$16.8 billion across the globe, from the UK to India to Uzbekistan.
-The UAE provides \$1 billion of aid for renewables to more than 40 countries, with a special focus on island and least-developed nations. - In January 2021, the UAE launched the Abu Dhabi Hydrogen Alliance, which will advance low-carbon green and blue hydrogen in emerging international markets and help build a substantial hydrogen economy in the UAE. - IRENA opened its headquarters in the Abu Dhabi in 2009, marking the first time an international organization with global membership was headquartered in the Middle East.
+- The UAE has invested more than \$50 billion in renewable energy projects across 70 countries - including 27 island nations - and plans to invest an additional \$50 billion over the next decade.
+The UAE provides \$1.5 billion of aid for renewables to more than 40 countries, with a special focus on island and least-developed nations. - In January 2021, the UAE launched the Abu Dhabi Hydrogen Alliance, which will advance low-carbon green and blue hydrogen in emerging international markets and help build a substantial hydrogen economy in the UAE. - IRENA opened its headquarters in the Abu Dhabi in 2009, marking the first time an international organization with global membership was headquartered in the Middle East.